cookyt/DiceRoller/README.md

 ### Requirements
 + [Android SDK][android] version 11 or higher
 + [JDK][jdk] version 1.6 or higher

-Command line compilation requires [Apache Ant][ant].
-The `$` in the below steps indicate a command shell.
++ [Apache Ant][ant]

 It is also possible to compile the app as an Eclipse project using the ADT plugin for Eclipse.
 This README will not go over the process for compiling with Eclipse, but for more information visit the official android documentation pages on building android apps [on the command line][cmdbuild], [from Eclipse][eclipsebuild], and [signing apps][sign].

+The `$` in the below steps indicate a command shell.

 ### 1. Set up your environment
 Create the ant build files by running: